 Proline’s platform is as safe and secure as one would expect from a government-run entity.

 One of the strengths that we found with the Proline+ website and app is the security features.
 Canadian sports betting has always been highly scrutinized and highly regulated.
 The same goes for Proline Plus and the Ontario Lottery and Gaming Commission, which is owned and operated by the Ontario government itself.

-The Ontario Lottery and Gaming Corporation has even won awards from the World Lottery Association, which honored the OLG with their highest certification level for the corporation’s PlaySmart initiative to encourage responsible gambling.
+The Ontario Lottery and Gaming Corporation has won awards from the World Lottery Association, which honored the OLG with the highest certification level for the corporation’s PlaySmart initiative to encourage responsible gambling.
 Not only is the program safe but it is complete with educational resources for new bettors and seasoned gamblers alike.

 Proline Plus customer support